-Every class includes; creating space for mindfulness and centering, warm ups from the Pawanmuktasana series (Satyananda yoga) asanas (yoga postures), pranayama (breathing techniques), shavasana (final relaxation) and mantras to close the class- which are optional!
+Every class includes; creating space for centering & breath awareness, warm ups from the Pawanmuktasana series (Satyananda yoga) intelligently sequenced asanas (yoga postures), pranayama (breathing techniques), shavasana (final relaxation) and mantras to close the class- which are optional!

 Fusing what I have learnt over the years from all the people I have met along my yoga journey, my intention is to impart on my students the essence of yoga, which originates from India and is much more than a physical workout.

 My classes are a unique fusion of different yoga styles and I prefer to teach in smaller class sizes (up to 8 students in one class) so that I can adjust the style and pace to fit the needs of the group and give more individualised attention to every student.